symbol/symbol-docs/source/contribute/glossary.rst

       A built-in feature of Symbol which enables the trading of tokens across different blockchains without using an intermediary party (e.g. an exchange service).
 Read :doc:`more <../concepts/cross-chain-swaps>`.

     Deadline
       A time window for a transaction to be accepted before it reaches its expiration.
 The transaction is eliminated when the deadline is reached and all the nodes reject the transaction.
-By default, the SDK sets the deadline to 2 hours, but it can be extended up to 24 hours.
+Read :ref:`more <transaction-definition>`.

     Delegated Harvesting
       A method of harvesting that allows users to receive rewards without having to run a node locally by delegating their importance scores to a brand new proxy account.
 Read :ref:`more <delegated-harvesting>`.